Acyclic colourings of graphs with obstructions: Acyclic obstructions

-Since $G$ is $t$-degenerate, we can find an acyclic orientation $\vec{G}$ of $G$ where each vertex has out-degree at most $t$.
-In what follows, an \emph{antidirected path/cycle} is a path/cycle of $G$ which contains no directed subpath of length $2$ in $\vec{G}$.
-Note that an antidirected cycle is necessarily even.
+\begin{proof} Since $G$ is $t$-degenerate, we can find an acyclic orientation $\vec{G}$ of $G$ where each vertex has out-degree at most $t$.
 Let $\Gamma_0$ be the set of pairs of vertices linked by a directed path of length at most $2$ in $\vec{G}$, and let $\Pi$ be the set of antidirected cycles.